vinzjco/school/README.md

 # school
-This purpose of this project for learning, i made this for trying my coding ability, you can take all of my project for free enjoy!
+The purpose of this project for learning, i made this for trying my coding ability, you can take all of my project for free enjoy!